WalterNadalin/Algorithms/README.md

   * For some algorithms on graphs an adjacency list representation is implemented, for some others an adjacency matrix representation
   * Naïve, divide-et-conquera and Strassen's algorithms are implemented for matrix multiplication
   * Naïve and dynamic programming solutions are implemented for chain matrix multiplication
-  * Insertion and deletion of a node, search of the maximum, minimum and of an arbitrary value are implemented for the three data structures
+  * Insertion and deletion of a node, search of the maximum, minimum and of an arbitrary value are implemented for the tree data structures
   * Naïve and Knuth-Morris algorithms are implemented for pattern matching
   * The suffix tree is built using both brutal construction and McCreight`s algorithm